 ______________________ from sinners"

-Some people just do as they please.
-They do that which is wrong and which does not lead to health.
+Some people just do as they please, even if it is wrong and does not lead to health.
 They do not care about a balanced diet or about eating in a good and right way.
 Who is to blame when that person gets sick? ________________ (Remember, many times the problems that come from an unbalanced diet do not show up until later--perhaps even years later).

 There is a spiritual law which says that a man reaps what he sows (this is also true in farming--if a man sows beans, then he will reap beans, not celery):

 "whatsoever a man soweth, that shall

 he also _____________" (Galatians 6:7)

 We reap what we sow.
 Our heart attitude

 is so important.
 Do I have a thankful attitude toward the Creator